-The compensation and management development committee of the board of directors of the company has reviewed and discussed the Compensation Discussion and Analysis section with management, and based on this review and discussion, the compensation and management development committee recommended to the board of directors that the Compensation Discussion and Analysis section be included in this proxy statement and incorporated by reference into the 2018 annual report on Form 10-K.
+The committee has reviewed and discussed the Compensation Discussion and Analysis section with management, and based on this review and discussion, the committee recommended to the board of directors that the Compensation Discussion and Analysis section be included in this proxy statement and incorporated by reference into the 2019 annual report on Form 10-K.

-Compensation Committee Members:
+Compensation and Management Development Committee Members:

-Risa Lavizzo-Mourey, Chair Terrence J. Checki Marc S. Lipschultz David McManus James H. Quigley
+Risa Lavizzo-Mourey, Chair Terrence J. Checki Marc S. Lipschultz David McManus James H. Ouigley